Geschrieben am 12.11.21 von Thorsten Holz

 The list of topics and papers for this year's seminar can be found here.

 - The kickoff meeting for this seminar is on Wednesday, October 27, at 14:00 o'clock via Zoom (see mail).
 Topic assignments will happen by November 3.

 - By December 3, you need to prepare an outline of your seminar paper.

 - By January 12, you need to submit a full draft of your seminar paper.

 - We will assign two seminar papers to you and you are expected to write reviews for both of them (due on February 4)

-- The presentations will be organized in a block seminar during the semester break, dates to be fixed in December via a Doodle poll.
-Participation is mandatory.
+- The presentations will be organized in a block seminar during the semester break, it will take place on March 2 Participation is mandatory.

 - Based on the assigned topic, you will write a seminar paper that summarizes the topic.
 The paper should be 15 pages long, we will provide a template.
 The paper contributes 40% to your final grade.